Naïve String Matching Algorithm in Python: Examples, Featured & Pros & Cons

 Table of Contents

-One of the biggest reasons why naïve string matching algorithm is used is because it is fast and yields quite accurate results.
+One of the biggest reasons why the naïve string matching algorithm is used is that it is fast and yields quite accurate results.
 Moreover, it does not require pre-processing.
+While the approach is simple, it still plays a foundational role in more complex applications, including those in Artificial Intelligence, especially in text analysis and natural language processing.
 In any case, we will be discussing these advantages at a later stage in this post.
-Let’s first understand the algorithm for pattern search using the naïve approach.

 In the naïve string pattern search, the program tests the position of the input pattern P [1……i] in a string of characters T [1…..m].